mgsoyltd/Bux-App-Pub/README.md

 ## Introduction

-This project is the frontend React app for the Bux - a books reading goal app.
+This project is the frontend React app for the Bux - a books reading goals app.\
 The Bux API is the backend of this app and book images are stored in the cloud using Cloudinary API.

 ## Available Scripts